mattdeboard/mattdeboard.net/2011/05/09/more-tips-on-rstblog.rst

 CSS & syntax highlighting
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 As you may be able to tell, I'm as excited as a puppy who just found his penis about syntax highlighting in my blog posts.
-That's because recently figured out how to get it working using `Pygments <http://pygments.org/docs/quickstart/>`_ and CSS.
-But first a word about CSS: Use `Blueprint <http://blueprintcss.org>`_ for organizing and maintaining your CSS files.
-It makes things a million times easier.
-The finer points of Blueprint are beyond the scope of this post, but here is my bash alias I use every time I edit my CSS:
+That's because I recently figured out how to get it working using `Pygments <http://pygments.org/docs/quickstart/>`_ and CSS.

+A word about CSS: Use `Blueprint <http://blueprintcss.org>`_ for organizing and maintaining your CSS files.
+It makes things a million times easier once you get the hang of it.
+The finer points of Blueprint are beyond the scope of this post, but here is my bash alias I use to roll any CSS changes into my build:

 .. sourcecode:: bash